gkcng/vertex-deepspeed/README.md

 ### Fine-tuning FLAN-T5 XXL with DeepSpeed and Vertex AI

-In this [article](https://medium.com/google-cloud/fine-tuning-flan-t5-xxl-with-deepspeed-and-vertex-ai-af499daf694d), the post shows how to fine-tune a FLAN-T5 XXL model (11B parameters) using one a2-highgpu-8g (680 GB RAM, 96 vCPU) machine with 8xA100 GPUs with Vertex AI Custom Training.
+This [article](https://medium.com/google-cloud/fine-tuning-flan-t5-xxl-with-deepspeed-and-vertex-ai-af499daf694d) shows how to fine-tune a FLAN-T5 XXL model (11B parameters) using a single a2-highgpu-8g (680 GB RAM, 96 vCPU) machine with 8xA100 GPUs with Vertex AI Custom Training.
 The code is on this [repo](https://github.com/rafaelsf80/vertex-flant5xxl-multitask-finetuning).